 Size and Weight

-The ByK E-450x3i bike has slightly larger wheels than traditional 20″ bikes, but is similar in overall size to 20″ bikes with larger frames.
+The ByK E-450x3i bike has slightly larger wheels than traditional 20″ bikes, but is similar in overall size to 20 inch bikes with larger frames.
 Our 6-year-old tester in size 5 clothes and our 7-year-old tester in size 6 clothes both fit great on the bike, but we wouldn’t recommend the 450 for a child in size 4T clothes.
 The handlebars on the ByK were a good height for our 6-year-old, but would likely be too high for a smaller child.
 The smaller E-350x3i, which also has an internally-geared hub, is a better choice for kids in 4T clothes.
+You can refer to our Bike Size Guide for Kids to find the right size Byk for your child.

 Weighing in at 20.8 lb., the ByK is on the lighter end for geared 20″ bikes and wasn’t an issue for our riders.
 The bike easily rode up and down ramps and up paved hills without any concern.